-Great progress has been made inside the main level of the center.
-All heating/cooling, electrical, audio/visual, insulation and plumbing has been completed for the main level.
-Dry walling will be completed by the beginning of June and then the flooring will be installed.
+Great progress was made inside the main level of the center during the month of May.
+All heating/cooling, electrical, audio/visual, insulation and plumbing were completed for the main level.
+Dry walling was set for completion by the beginning of June as well as plans to install the flooring.

-We are very excited that the three statues that Rinpoche ordered arrived safely.
-They are the Buddha, Tara, and Guru Rinpoche.
-Additionally, the roof of the building has been replaced and work on the exterior of the building will begin at the beginning of June.
+Everyone was very excited that the three statues that Rinpoche ordered arrived safely: the Buddha, Tara, and Guru Rinpoche.
+Additionally, the roof of the building was replaced and work on the exterior of the building was set to begin at the beginning of June.
 The exterior will be redone in stucco with “traditional” Tibetan window treatments.

 - Constructing the throne for the statues and consecrating them

 - Construction of shelving for texts in the shrine area

 - Finish work, including the windows, doors, trim work, shelving units

 - Exterior stucco